 From teenagers to octogenarians, women want the same thing when it comes to their health-care provider—someone who will listen, put them at ease, and provide expert, state-of-the-art care.
 Whether you are a young girl coming in for your first visit with a gynecologist, a woman about to become a mother, or well beyond childbearing age, the compassionate providers at Premier Women’s Care of Southwest Florida are dedicated to offering you the best experience possible when you visit our office.
 If it’s time for your annual well-woman exam, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.

 Your partners in women’s wellness

 Every woman should have an annual well-woman exam for preventive health care.
 Gynecological problems, including cancers, often don’t cause symptoms initially.
 By examining you each year, your highly trained women’s health provider at Premier Women’s Care of Southwest Florida can detect and treat problems at their earliest stage.

 During your well-woman exam, you’ll also have the opportunity to talk to your doctor or certified nurse midwife.
 This is your time.
 Use it to ask questions or get advice about any concerns you may have about your overall health.
 Consider us your partners in wellness.

 What to expect in a well-woman exam